 #5 – Best Roboadvisor in Malaysia: Shariah Compliant

-Wahed Invest offers 7 portfolios (fruits baskets), from Very Conservative to Very Aggressive.
+Wahed Invest offers 7 portfolios, from Very Conservative to Very Aggressive.
 Moderately Conservative portfolio and above includes the Wahed FTSE USA Shariah ETF, which includes these big companies.

 #6 – Best Roboadvisor in Malaysia: UI/UX

 Also good: the rest

 Stashaway’s focus on their users and community is unmatched.
-Their UI/UX is one of the best.
+Their UI/UX is one of the best (if not the best).
 Stashaway team is ahead of the rest in terms of community involvement and management, and high-quality content marketing.
 I frequently see them participate in educational talks, and they publish amazing articles.

 Articles by Freddy Lim, Co-founder and CIO (Chief Investment Officer) of Stashaway offers great insight into the fund management industry.
 In particular, I enjoyed this article explaining their trademarked ERAA strategy, which is they say is better than the Nobel Prize-winning Modern Portfolio Strategy (a strategy used by some robo advisors in this list).